-CONTROLLING BUTTON LAYOUT
+CONTROLLING BUTTON LAYOUT / GRID

 Buttons normally resize automatically to suit the screen size and resolution, however this means that moving shows between different consoles or different screens can make the number of rows and columns change, causing buttons to move around.
-If you have set a particular layout you want to keep (for example positioning fixtures to match the layout on stage), open the Window Appearance menu using the Cog button and set Button Size to [Button Size Set Rows & Columns].
+If you have set a particular layout you want to keep (for example if you've positioned fixtures in the window to match the layout on stage), open the Window Appearance menu using the Cog button and set Button Size to [Button Size Set Rows & Columns].
 You can then set a fixed layout using the [Rows] and [Columns] buttons.